rvarago/funktions/README.md

 ## <A name="chain"/>`chain`

-An overload for the `operator>>` that acts on two functions wrapped in `fn_wrapper`'s to produce a third function (their composition), which when invoked with a pack of arguments, forwards them to the first function and then applies its outcome into the second function.
+An overload for the `operator>>` that acts on two functions wrapped in `fn_wrapper`'s to produce a third function (their composition).

+When invoked with a pack of arguments, forwards them to the first function and then applies its outcome into the second function.

-Example:
+*Example*:

 ```Cpp
 auto const plus_1 = [](auto const x) { return x + 1; };